miracl/core/readme.md

 The original contribution to the Apache Milagro Cryptographic Library (AMCL) has now been extended and is being re-released as MIRACL Core.
-It also has new licensing conditions, which should be read carefully.

 MIRACL Core is a multi-lingual and architecturally agnostic Cryptographic